By Sheila Johnson

 But more on that in a moment.

-Once really getting to know Kwame, I soon came to realize we shared a love for three things in particular: food, family, and tradition.
-And since we were both proud people of color, we also realized that so much of how we frame almost everything we do is a product of the Blackness we shared.
+Once really getting to know Kwame, I soon came to realize we shared a love of three things in particular: food, family, and tradition.
+And since we were both proud people of color, we also realized that so much of how we frame almost everything we do remains a product of our shared Blackness.

 That’s how the idea of a first-ever “Family Reunion” came about.
 Together, Kwame and I conceived a four-day celebration of Afro-Caribbean food, culture, history, and traditions.
 I’d supply the staff, the location – my resort in Middleburg, Virginia – and the physical infrastructure.
 He’d provide his creativity and passion, his many industry contacts, and, above all else, his vision.

-What he and I were able to pull off, far exceeded my expectations – was a four-day lovefest in the shadows of the magnificent Bull Run Mountains.
-In a beautiful setting, and beautiful people.
-And not just great food and incredible insights into Black and Brown history but Black and Brown challenges, and Black and Brown culinary traditions.
+What he and I were able to pull off – something that, as I said, far exceeded my expectations – was a four-day lovefest in the shadows of the magnificent Bull Run Mountains.
+In a beautiful setting and full of beautiful people, inside and out.
+And not just a weekend full of great food and incredible insights but a weekend that embraced and explored Black and Brown history, Black and Brown challenges, and Black and Brown culinary traditions.

 As the family sat there in the lobby, all four of them sitting shoulder-to-shoulder on one of its couches, I glanced in their direction.
 And as I did, I found myself letting out an involuntarily gasp at the poignancy of what I saw before me.
 In an instant, my mind flashed back to the many hurdles I’d been forced to scale in the ten years I spent trying to build my resort.
 And I flashed back to all those people who openly resented and railed against me during that time – and not for the content of my character, but for the color of my skin.